Tonopah

 Tonopah Restaurants

 Hungry?
 You will be after reading this.
-At the Pittman CafΓ© inside the Mizpah Hotel, you can enjoy Egg Miz-Muffins and fluffy buttermilk pancakes for breakfast and dine on grass-fed beef burgers, country fried steak, and chicken fried chicken over dinner.
-Over at Tonopah Brewing Company, get a little messy scarfing down tasty BBQ plates β think beef brisket, burnt ends, and baby back ribs β accompanied by hefeweizen, IPA, and porter craft beers.
+At the Pittman Café inside the Mizpah Hotel, you can enjoy Egg Miz-Muffins and fluffy buttermilk pancakes for breakfast and dine on grass-fed beef burgers, country fried steak, and chicken fried chicken over dinner.
+Over at Tonopah Brewing Company, scarf down favorites like the Area 51 pizza, Nashville crispy hot chicken, and brewery bratwurst—all paired perfectly with housemade craft beers and sodas.

 Tonopah Events

-For an extra dose of awesomeness, plan your Tonopah visit around one (or more) of the communityβs special events.
-Be sure to get Tonopah Ghost Walks and Tonopah Star Parties on the calendar, both held monthly during the summer months.
-If you need Memorial Day Weekend plans, celebrate Tonopahβs founding father during Jim Butler Days & Nevada State Mining Championships, which includes street dancing, stock car (and bartender) races, kids mining events, and a whole lot more over multiple days.
+For an extra dose of awesomeness, plan your Tonopah visit around one (or more) of the community’s special events.
+Be sure to get Tonopah Star Parties on the calendar, held monthly during spring, summer, and fall months.
+If you need Memorial Day Weekend plans, celebrate Tonopah’s founding father during Jim Butler Days & Nevada State Mining Championships, which includes street dancing, stock car (and bartender) races, kids mining events, and a whole lot more over multiple days.

 Places to Stay in Tonopah, Nevada